 Although one could say that Rome conquered Babylon,[7] it cannot be argued that Rome crushed Persia.
 The Persian Empire (called the Parthian and Sasanian Empires during this period) was the major enemy of Rome.
 Although the Romans tried desperately to conquer Persia, they never did.[8]

 Second, it is argued that the description of the fourth kingdom as “crushing” its opponents is an accurate description of how the Roman army dealt with its enemies.[9]
-Wood adds that Rome crushed Persia since Greece conquered it and Rome, in turn, took over Greece.[10]
+Scholar Leon Wood adds that Rome crushed Persia since Greece conquered it, and Rome, in turn, took over Greece.[10]
 However, this is not what Daniel 2:40 is teaching.
 It says that the fourth kingdom would crush the earlier empires (Babylon, Medo-Persia, and Greece).
 Although Rome was destructive and conquered Greece (who crushed Persia), Rome did not conquer the Persian Empire, but the latter was instead Rome’s greatest enemy.
+The only way to keep to a Roman interpretation is to believe that Rome’s crushing of Persia was more symbolic than literal.

-A second argument is brought up by advocates of a Islamic Antichrist.
-The word “crushed” in this verse could be interpreted that the kingdom of iron will “crush” the previous three kingdoms by conquering them culturally and religiously, not just geographically.
+Another detail is brought up by advocates of an Islamic Antichrist.
+The word “crushed” in this verse could be interpreted to mean that the kingdom of iron will “crush” the previous three kingdoms by conquering them culturally and religiously, not just geographically.
 Writer Joel Richardson thinks that “to crush” could be expanded to include these two criteria.

 The argument goes something like this.
 The Roman Empire never destroyed the cultures it conquered.
 It never abolished religion or imposed a new language.
-Instead, the Romans tolerated the cultures that it conquered and even improved them by adding laws, creating order, and building roads and infrastructure.
+Instead, the Romans tolerated the cultures that they conquered and even improved them by adding laws, creating order, and building roads and infrastructure.
 Roman law and military even created the Pax Romana (which means “Roman peace”).
-Although the Roman legions could be brutal when putting down rebellions, overall the time of the Roman Empire was quite peaceful for most of those people living within its borders.
-This contradicts the fact that the fourth kingdom in Daniel 2 will “crush” its enemies.[12]
+Although the Roman legions could be brutal when putting down rebellions, overall, the time of the Roman Empire was quite tolerant for most of those people living within its borders (except in the case of rebellions, etc.).[12]

-This argument is interesting and does make the Islamic Antichrist theory look promising.
+This argument is interesting and does make the Islamic Antichrist theory look promising (although it does not prove it).
 However, this interpretation may not be the kind of “crush” that Daniel had in mind.
-Either way Daniel 2:40 is clear that the fourth kingdom had to crush the first three and the Roman Empire does have difficulty fulfilling that part of the prophecy.
+Either way, Daniel 2:40 is clear that the fourth kingdom had to crush the first three, and the Roman Empire does have difficulty literally fulfilling that part of the prophecy.
 It is especially important that the major enemy of the Romans was Persia.
 In this case, Islam does fit Daniel 2:40 better than Rome does.

 The Division of the Legs of Iron

-One of the major arguments mentioned above for a Roman Antichrist was that the Rome came chronologically after the Greek Empire.
+One of the major arguments mentioned above for a Roman Antichrist was that Rome came chronologically after the Greek Empire.
 However, there is a problem with this.
-The kingdom of iron is spilt into two sections: two legs.
-This is commonly interpreted to indicate the division between east and west.
-This fits, according to many, the Roman Empire because it was divided into a western section (Western Europe and western North Africa) and an eastern section (Greece, the Middle East, and Egypt).[16]
+The kingdom of iron is split into two sections: two legs.
+This is commonly interpreted to indicate the division between East and West.
+This fits, according to many, the Roman Empire because it was divided into a western section (Western Europe and western North Africa) and an eastern section (Greece, the Middle East, and Egypt).[15]

-It is likely that the belly represents Alexander the Great.
+The belly likely represents Alexander the Great.
 Alexander was strong and had complete control over his kingdom (as the abdominal muscles are the core/center of the human body).
 After he died, his empire was divided into four kingdoms.
 However, only two of them had importance in the history of Israel – the Ptolemies of Egypt and the Seleucids of Syria.
 The Ptolemies ruled Egypt, Israel, Jordan, Cyprus, and other parts of North Africa.
 This was the western section of Alexander’s empire.
 The Seleucids ruled Syria, Turkey, Iraq, and most points eastward toward India.
 This is the eastern section.

-This article examined two interpretations concerning Daniel 2.
+This essay examined two interpretations concerning Daniel 2.
 The first is that the Antichrist will emerge from the Roman Empire.
 The second is that the Antichrist will come from the Middle East.
-According to the latter, there are two major problems with the Antichrist coming from Europe.
-First, the Roman Empire never “crushed” the Persian Empire, which is a requirement of the fourth kingdom.
-Second, that the kingdom of the Antichrist is divided into eastern and western sections of the Middle East as Alexander the Great’s kingdom was.
+According to the latter, two major problems exist with the Antichrist originating from Europe.
+First, the Roman Empire never “crushed” the Persian Empire, which is a requirement of the fourth kingdom (unless it is symbolic or one includes the crushing with Rome conquering the Greeks, who previously defeated the Persians).
+Second, the kingdom of the Antichrist is divided into eastern and western sections of the Middle East, as Alexander the Great’s kingdom was.

 What do you think?
 Is this different from what you normally thought about Daniel 2 and the Antichrist?
 Do you agree with it?

-[1] This is a revision of an article originally published on April 15, 2013.
+[1] This is a revision of an essay originally published on April 15, 2013.

 [3] Walvoord says that it is “obvious that they represent Rome (p.
 68).
 See also Wood, 68.
 Whitcomb, 46.
 MacArthur, 951-952.
 Reagan.
 Sinclair, 750.